Rey24M/chatbot/README.md

 Other features I wanted to add but didn't have the time to:
 * cleaning up the code a little (It has some unnecessary stuff which when I went to clean up made flagged a whole bunch of errors so nvm)
 * clearing the textbox after pressing enter
-* a more usefull side bar, contextualising coversation topics
+* a more usefull side bar, summarising coversation topics
 * running the model locally without an api token